DestinationsEurope

 Other Expenses

-There are many other expenses that you will have each month, and these are pretty difficult to anticipate.
+There are many other expenses that you will have each month, and these are pretty difficult to estimate as they vary greatly based on needs and personal shopping preferences.

-Buying new clothes, buying consumables, maybe going to the gym or a theater or cinema, plus transportation-related costs are some of these expenses.
+Buying new clothes, consumables, maybe going to the gym or a theater or cinema, plus transportation-related costs are some of these expenses and they can be kept to a minimum or break your budget.

 I will list below some of the prices you should expect to be paying in Sweden for various things and services: